 He wasn’t too sure about this and said he would find out.
 Apparently God was speaking to one of the other leaders about this topic and not the one I called.
-Of course it is only a matter of time, after getting input from George Geftakys that everything becomes clear to all the leaders and they stand in unity regarding my excommunication/avoidance.
+Of course it is only a matter of time, after getting input from George Geftakys, that everything becomes clear to all the leaders and they stand in unity regarding my excommunication/avoidance.

 I then asked if I would get a copy of the “avoidance” letter, to which he replied, “No you are not going to get a copy.”

-I was somewhat relieved and amused to see that not much has changed in The Assembly.
+I was somewhat relieved and amused to see that not much has changed in the Assembly.
 This practice of excommunication/avoidance makes just as much sense now as it did all those years ago.
 Very refreshing!

 I then asked him on what grounds they were to “avoid” me.
 He said that I had been repeatedly entreated to not write things on the Internet, and not to talk to people.
 However, the fact is that these leaders, with one exception have never called me or entreated me, even once.
 I informed the one person who did call me that I would gladly recant and correct anything I said that was not true, and of course, have never been told about any inaccuracies, except the one mentioned above.
-In two years, I have received exactly 3 phone calls from God’s appointed leadership, one of which was the callback from the leader mentioned above who needed guidance regarding my excommunication.
+In two years, I have received exactly three phone calls from God’s appointed leadership, one of which was the callback from the leader mentioned above who needed guidance regarding my excommunication.

-It seems to me that a person deserves a little more entreaty and patient admonishment, as the Bible teaches, before his or her inheritance in The Kingdom of Heaven is yanked.
+It seems to me that a person deserves a little more entreaty and patient admonishment, as the Bible teaches, before his or her inheritance in the Kingdom of Heaven is yanked.

 On further reflection, I suspect that the Geftakys doctrine on excommunication may be designed more as a tool to keep the sheep locked in the pen than to protect them from wolves.

-As a Christian who is walking with Christ and in fellowship with other believers, and as a student of the Bible, I recognize that The Assembly has no authority to do what they say they are doing in this matter.
+As a Christian who is walking with Christ and in fellowship with other believers, and as a student of the Bible, I recognize that the Assembly has no authority to do what they say they are doing in this matter.
 As a former member, who understands the dynamics of the group very well, I am convinced that I am being excommunicated so that the few members who remain will not hear the truth.
-The leadership has clearly demonstrated that they care nothing at all about me, or the spiritual health of the members, but only for the perpetuation and preservation of The Assembly.
+The leadership has clearly demonstrated that they care nothing at all about me, or the spiritual health of the members, but only for the perpetuation and preservation of the Assembly.

 Of course, there is always the possibility that I have said something wrong.
 If so, I further re-iterate my promise to publicly correct any mistakes or errors in my writings.
 In this event, look for more on this topic.